Rensselaer Polytechnic Institute: Research and development

 Rensselaer is classified among "R1: Doctoral Universities – Very High Research Activity".
 Rensselaer has established six areas of research as institute priorities: biotechnology, energy and the environment, nanotechnology, computation and information technology, and media and the arts.
 Research is organized under the Office of the Vice President for Research, Jonathan Dordick.
 In 2018, Rensselaer operated 34 research centers and maintained annual sponsored research expenditures of $100.8 million.

-One of the most recent of Rensselaer's research centers is the Center for Biotechnology and Interdisciplinary Studies, a 218,000 square-foot research facility and a national pacesetter for fundamental and applied research in biotechnology.
+One of the most recent of Rensselaer's research centers is the Center for Biotechnology and Interdisciplinary Studies, a 218,000 square-foot research facility for fundamental and applied research in biotechnology.
 The primary target of the research center is biologics, a research priority based on data-driven understanding of proteomics, protein regulation, and gene regulation.
 It involves using biocatalysis and synthetic biology tools to block or supplement the actions of specific cells or proteins in the immune system.
 Over the past decade, CBIS has produced over 2,000 peer-reviewed publications with over 30,000 citations and currently employs over 200 scientists and engineers.
-The center is also used primarily to train undergraduate and graduate students, with over 1,000 undergraduates and 200 doctoral students trained.
-The center also has numerous academic and industry partners including the Icahn School of Medicine at Mount Sinai.
+The center is used primarily to train undergraduate and graduate students, with over 1,000 undergraduates and 200 doctoral students trained.
+The center has numerous academic and industry partners, including the Icahn School of Medicine at Mount Sinai.
 These partnerships have resulted in numerous advances over the last decade through new commercial developments in diagnostics, therapeutics, medical devices, and regenerative medicine which are a direct result of research at the center.
-Examples of advancements include the creation of synthetic heparin, antimicrobial coatings, detoxification chemotherapy, on-demand bio-medicine, implantable sensors, and 3D cellular array chips.
+Examples of advancements include the creation of synthetic heparin, antimicrobial coatings, detoxification chemotherapy, on-demand biomedicine, implantable sensors, and 3D cellular array chips.